top.gif (2928 bytes)

 WATFLOOD Features

-SPL is the hydrological modeling component in WATFLOOD.
-SPL is supported by a number of pre and post processors in the data management system.
-SPL was designed for distributed modelling using remotely sensed data, particularly from remotely sensed land cover maps and weather radar.
-To efficiently interface with such data, WATFLOOD/SPL uses gridded modelling system, usually aligned with the local UTM system or lat-long coordinates with variable areas.
+CHARM is the hydrological modeling component in WATFLOOD.
+CHARM is supported by a number of pre and post processors in the data management system.
+CHARM was designed for distributed modelling using remotely sensed data, particularly from remotely sensed land cover maps and weather radar.
+To efficiently interface with such data, WATFLOOD/CHARM uses gridded modelling system, usually aligned with the local UTM system or lat-long coordinates with variable areas.
 It can therefore easily accommodate any georeferenced imagery, be connected to a GIS for input and output, and can be setup for any appropriate resolution.

 Data Requirements